lethien/dependency_parsing_webapp/README.md

 # Dependency Parsing Web Application
-## Show-casing two dependency parsing models for Vietnamese language
+## Show-casing three dependency parsing models for Vietnamese language

 This is the final project for Natural Language Processing course, Master program in Data Science, JVN Institute, 2021.